SSWConsulting/SSW.People.Profiles/Sergei-Tchernykhov/Sergei-Tchernykhov.md

 *   **Rice Daubney (Sydney) **(CAD application)

 At present, his interests are focused on SQL Server 2000/2005 configuration, performance tuning of financial calculations and .NET.
 When Sergei is not developing business solutions he enjoys reading Microsoft white papers and spending time with family and friends.

-His favourite quote is *"There is always room at the top".*